Repair Café Fairfield

-A handy reference guide <I will send this to you> is available at the event which directs you on recycling or disposing of many items.
+A handy reference guide is available at the event which directs you on recycling or disposing of many items.
 For example, small appliances and electronics can be taken for free to the Bottle Depot downtown at 655 Queens.

 Can I donate items?

 Sure, we accept donated tools and supplies.
 Contact us to find out our specific needs.